miv51/Custom-Cpp-Stack/include/README.md

 #### Socket Utilities
 This module is used to manage SSL resources and wrap sockets and socket operations.
 The websocket and http modules heavily utilize this module. <br>

-#### Model Utilities
-This module contains the predictive model used to predict transition probabilities and is used to productionize trained tensorflow models.
-It is a raw and highly efficient (for this bot) implementation of a multilayer perceptron (MLP) and allows me to dynamically load model weights for fixed model archetectures. <br>

 #### Input-Output (io) Utilities
 This module is used to convert strings to their respective datatypes.
 The convert function replaces io functions from the standard library such as std::stod, std::stoi, and other similar functions and the convertUTC function is used to convert UTC timestamps to time-of-day in nanoseconds (not time since epoch). <br>